 Investment in Hospitality an Important Economic Development Victory for County

-(AMSTERDAM, NY) — In another sign that Montgomery County is a growing destination for people and investment, Valley View Hospitality formally broke ground today on construction of its new, 67-room Microtel by Wyndham Hotels along Route 5S in the City of Amsterdam.
 The project received economic assistance from both the Montgomery County IDA and the State’s Regional Economic Development Council.
-It will also be made possible in part through the Montgomery County Revolving Loan Fund administered by the County’s Business Development Center.
+It will also be made possible in part through the Montgomery County Revolving Loan Fund administered by the County’s Business Development Center,

-The company is receiving $1.2 million grant through the state’s Regional Economic Development Council awards and has entered into a 10-year agreement (PILOT) through Montgomery County IDA, which will be allocated proportionally to Montgomery County, the City of Amsterdam and the Greater Amsterdam School District.
+The company received a $1.2 million grant through the state’s Regional Economic Development Council awards and has entered into a 10-year agreement (PILOT) through Montgomery County IDA, which will be allocated proportionally to Montgomery County, the City of Amsterdam and the Greater Amsterdam School District.
 The company also received a $500,000 loan through Montgomery County.

 As a condition for the state grant, Valley View Hospitality, which also operates the Knights Inn, has agreed to create 14 new, full-time positions over the next three years.